CHRONICLES OF HALDEN, II

 group laugh.
 Nails is embarrassed.

 No need to be embarrassed, Michael.
-How could you know?
+How could

 I hope you’ll bring some of your friends along when